dddrrreee/cs240lx-23spr/labs/3-ir-bootloader/README.md

   - Do the next lab to let your copy code anywhere and run it.

+### Checkoff

+You should be able to:
+  - Pass `3-ping-pong-word.c`
+  - Bootload the hello program (`code/5-ir-bootloader.c`).
+  - Bootload the hello program to someone else's pi.
+(Coolest is severa people's at once.)

 ### Part 1.
 IR Protocol.

 <p align="center">